Skip to content

 From the Archive

-The NHI Archive holds Skylook issues from 1967 to 1975.
+The archive holds Skylook issues from 1967 to 1975.
 See the MUFON UFO Journal for the continuation of this publication from January 1976 onwards.
 Cross-reference with the Timeline for the Condon Report, the closure of Project Blue Book, and MUFON's founding, all of which are covered in Skylook's pages.